gitlabhq/gitlabhq/doc/development/automatic_ce_ee_merge.md

 The automatic merging is performed using a project called [Merge Train](https://gitlab.com/gitlab-org/merge-train/).
-This project will clone CE and EE master, and merge CE master into EE master using `git merge --strategy=ours`.
-This process runs roughly every 5 minutes.
+This project will clone CE and EE master, and merge CE master into EE master using `git merge --strategy=recursive --strategy-option=ours`.
+This process runs multiple times per hour.

 For more information on the exact implementation you can refer to the source code.